 - Setting the mental framework as the experience of the moment of death followed by rebirth

-- The teacher manipulating the seeker's Force Field
+- The teacher working with the seeker's Force Field

 - To activate the psychic force field within which the seeker resides